 Here is key language from DelToro “We find that Hawkins has been abrogated by Proposition 8 because its holding is contrary to the federal rule as enunciated by the United States Supreme Court in Cupp v.
 Murphy.
 We further hold that since talking of blood sample complies with Cupp v.
 Murphy, the order granting the motion to suppress the blood sample should be reversed.”
 (People v.
 Deltorro 214 Cal.
 App.
 3d 1417).

-Both Trotman and DelToro cases should be easily rebutted by presenting the above arguments and showing that Hawkins is good law that was never overturned (especially since it is was basically reaffirmed by McNeely).
+Both Trotman and DelToro cases should be easily rebutted by presenting the above arguments and showing that Hawkins is still good law that was never overturned (especially since it was basically reaffirmed by McNeely).
 More so, Supreme Court 2016 decision in Birchfield v North Dakota hopefully overturns both Deltoro and Trotman by distinguishing blood draw from fingernail scraping.